-- 5 ways to assess if you have a legitimate shopping problem.
+- Do you have a shopping addiction?
+Here are the 5 ways to assess if you have a legitimate shopping problem.

 - If you feel up to it – go cold turkey by tackling a no spend challenge.

 - Sync your checking account with an app like Qapital to sock away little bits of cash and allow yourself to ONLY spend this money.
-Then do so guilt free!
-It's important to do this to learn that you can still spend but do so in a planned, thoughtful way.
+That way when you do want to spend…it's guilt free!

 - Instead of using extra energy to shop and consume – put your energy into a creative outlet like starting a new blog or new side hustle.

-- Sometimes those who overspend do so because they haven't tried the structure of a budget.
+- Sometimes those who overspend do so because they haven't tried a good budget.
 Here's how to set up a budget that will actually work FOR you, not against you.

 - Focus on nurturing your inside rather than your “outside” by trying one of these self care routines.